peterbrook/assetjet/README.md

-# tripping-nemesis [code name]
+# AssetJet

-Tripping Nemesis is a showcase application to prove that Python is a great choice for building production-level scientific applications.
+AssetJet is a showcase application to prove that Python is a great choice for building production-level scientific applications.

-Tripping Nemesis is also a demo of the following state-of-the-art libraries:
+AssetJet is also a demo of the following state-of-the-art libraries:

 * sqlite3 (embedded database)
 * Alembic (database migration)